 There’s nothing wrong with kicking off a conversation by asking how someone is doing, but it definitely won’t lead to any memorable dialogue.

 When you’ve only got a couple minutes to build rapport with someone, you don’t want to waste time on conversational fluff.
-Instead of falling into the “Good, how are you?” trap, drive the conversation forward with a unique follow-up -- like one of these nine ideas.
+Instead of falling into the boring conversation trap above, drive the conversation forward with these unique follow-ups to “How are you?”

 In addition, asking about your prospect’s current workload gives you the chance to learn more about them.
 What are their biggest priorities at the moment?
 Can you help them with any?
 And how could your product fit into their workday?

 2. “How did the [event, project, meeting] go?”

 Use this question to show that you’ve actually been listening throughout your relationship.
 It’s a great way to immediately personalize your conversation and make your prospect more engaged.